ROCm/rccl/docs/index.rst

 RCCL documentation
 ===========================

-Welcome to the RCCL (ROCm Collective Communication Library) docs home page!
+Welcome to the ROCm Collective Communication Library (RCCL) docs home page!
 To learn more, see :ref:`what-is-rccl`.

 Our documentation is structured as follows:

 .. grid:: 2
+    :gutter: 3

   .. grid-item-card:: API reference